 It all began in the 1950s and early 1960s, when Eunice Kennedy Shriver saw how unjustly and unfairly people with intellectual disabilities were treated.
 She also saw that many children with intellectual disabilities didn’t even have a place to play.
 She decided to take action.

 Soon, her vision began to take shape, as she held a summer day camp for young people with intellectual disabilities in her own backyard.
 The goal was to learn what these children could do in sports and other activities – and not dwell on what they could not do.
 See a slideshow about the camp

 Throughout the 1960s, Eunice Kennedy Shriver continued her pioneering work -- both as the driving force behind President John F. Kennedy's White House panel on people with intellectual disabilities and as the director of the Joseph P. Kennedy Jr. Foundation.
 Her vision and drive for justice eventually grew into the Special Olympics movement.
 Read more about events leading to the founding of Special Olympics.

 Special Olympics is a global movement of people who want to improve the lives of people with intellectual disabilities.
 But what are intellectual disabilities?
 Learn More

 20 July 1968

 The first International Special Olympics Summer Games are held at Soldier Field in Chicago, Illinois, USA.

-A thousand people with intellectual disabilities from 26 U.S. states and Canada compete in track and field and swimming.
+A thousand people with intellectual disabilities from 26 U.S. states and Canada compete in track and field, swimming and floor hockey.
 See a slideshow about the first Games